LaetitiaDall/spavalais/wp-content/plugins/cf7-conditional-fields/readme.txt

 == Changelog ==

+= 1.6.2 (06-15-19) =
+* Small changes to tag generator buttons
+* Multistep bug fix.
+All group conditions are evaluated a second time after the page has fully loaded.
+* PRO: added new operator 'function', allowing you to write custom javascript functions to determine whether or not a group should be shown https://conditional-fields-cf7.bdwm.be/advanced-conditional-logic-with-custom-javascript-functions/
+* PRO: fix bug with < (less than) operator

+= 1.6.1 (06-03-19) =
+* JS refactoring and small compatibility fix after code rewrite.
+* FREE: Added "Get PRO" button under Contact > Conditional Fields

+= 1.6 (06-01-19) =
+* JS code rewrite
+* PRO: allow groups inside repeater
+* PRO: make plugin ready for PRO release.

+= 1.5.5 (05-20-19) =
+* Fixed and explained how to disable loading of the styles and scripts and only enable it on certain pages.
+More info: https://conditional-fields-cf7.bdwm.be/docs/faq/can-i-load-js-and-css-only-when-necessary/
+* Made sure default settings get set after activating plugin, without the need to visit the Contact > Conditional Fields page first.
+* PRO: extended the repeater with min and max paramaters and the possibility to change the add and remove buttons texts
+* PRO: enabling the pro plugin will show a notification to disable the free plugin, instead of throwing a PHP error.

 = 1.5.4 (05-06-19) =
 * Make sure scripts get loaded late enough (wp_enqueue_scripts priority set to 20), because there was a problem with multistep where the multistep script was changing a value after the cf script ran. https://wordpress.org/support/topic/1-5-x-not-expanding-selected-hidden-groups-with-multi-step-on-previous-page/